 Studies & Book Clubs

-Fall Fellowship Class: The Gospel of Mark
+Fellowship Class: The Gospel of Mark

 For the Fellowship Class, at the conclusion of Pastor Lew’s wonderful study of ‘Heaven, Hell, Points Between,’ we will turn to the Gospel of Mark.
 This book is considered by many, if not most biblical scholars as the first of the four Gospels to be written.
 With his repeated use of the word ‘immediately’ and focus on the actions of Jesus, Mark is an Evangelist in a hurry.
 The opening verse of the book sets the tone: ‘The beginning of the good news of Jesus Christ, Son of God’ (Mk 1:1).
 We’ll begin our journey through Mark on Oct.
 8th in the Social Hall.